Florida father files lawsuit against ex-wife after son's drowning

 The same report said the autopsy ruled the cause of both deaths as drownings and that they were accidental.
 It went on to say "the actions of falling asleep" did not rise to the level of criminal child neglect.

-Douglas Staniewicz does not agree, pointing to the unlocked door and gate to the pool.
+Douglas Staniewicz said he does not agree, pointing to the unlocked door and gate to the pool.

 "I want to make sure that no one else has to lose their child through unnecessary drowning like I did mine," he said.